-Pressure Cooker Jewish Noodle Kugel also known as Noodle Pudding, is a favorite Holiday, Shabbot, Chanukkah, Brisket side dish.
+Pressure Cooker Jewish Noodle Kugel also known as Noodle Pudding, is a favorite Holiday, Shabbot, Chanukkah side dish.
 It also makes a great dessert.

 To avoid the sputtering that sometimes happens when doing a quick release, use short, intermittent movements to release a little steam at a time.
 Keep your hand to the lever, next to the valve opening, making sure NOT to put your hand on top of the opening.

-Get the noodles under cold running water quickly.
-They need to be al dente, as they are going back into the Instant Pot or Pressure Cooker for more cooking.
+Running the cooked noodles under cold water will stop the cooking process.
+They need to be al dente since they are going back into the

-In a Large Mixing Bowl, crack open the eggs and beat them well.
-I use a KitchenAid Hand Mixer.
-For all you who love to beat your eggs hard in my cheesecake recipe, which you shouldn’t, here is your chance!!
+For all you who love to beat your eggs hard in my Pressure Cooker New York Cheesecake recipe, which you shouldn’t, here is your chance!!
 Hahahahaha.

 You will want a nice and smooth consistency.

 By this time the noodles should be finished cooking.
 Drain the water and run the noodles under cold water.